leon0241/Count-Trackula/README.md

-# Project-XVK
-Count to 15k
+# Count to 15k

+## Main Steps
+1. Create discord bot and store in db
+2. Create website and visualisations